 Explain to the complainant that a written acknowledgment will be sent within five working days.

 The Workforce Solutions Office or VR representative may attempt to resolve the situation.
 However, if the complainant desires to submit a written complaint, it must be completed and processed.
-The Workforce Solutions Office representative must never attempt to dissuade the participant from filing a written complaint.
+The Workforce Solutions Office or VR representative must never attempt to dissuade the participant from filing a written complaint.

 Step 2 – Log Complaint and Forward to Equal Opportunity Officer

-When the written complaint is received, the Workforce Solutions Office or VR representative logs the complaint on the discrimination complaint log.
-The discrimination complaint is immediately forwarded to the Board EO Officer.
-The Board EO Officer may attempt to resolve the situation at any time during the process.
+When the written complaint is received, the Workforce Solutions Office or VR representative immediately forwards the complaint.
+If the discrimination complaint originated within the VR program, the complaint is forwarded by e-mail to TWC EO staff at EO.Reports@twc.state.tx.us.
+All other discrimination complaints are forwarded to the Board EO Officer.
+The Board EO Officer or TWC EO staff may attempt to resolve the situation at any time during the process.
+The Board EO Officer or TWC EO staff logs the complaint on the discrimination complaint log.

-Note/Exception: For discrimination complaints originating in VR offices outside of a Workforce Solutions Office, the designated VR liaison should forward the complaint to TWC EO staff by e-mailing EO.Reports@twc.state.tx.us if it cannot be resolved locally.

 Step 3 – Determine Jurisdiction

 The Board EO Officer initiates the fact-finding process to determine whether the Board has jurisdiction to process the complaint.
 There are three criteria that determine jurisdiction: